yedhink/covid19-kerala-api-deprecated/readme.md

 curl "https://covid19-kerala-api.herokuapp.com/api/location?date=>04-04-2020&loc=ernakulam&loc=kannur" | jq
 ```

-The following query will retrieve the data of Ernakulam and Kannur districts for all dates after 4th April 2020 till latest available date.
+The above query will retrieve the data of Ernakulam and Kannur districts for all dates after 4th April 2020 till latest timestamp.

 ### Timeline Endpoint
 The `/timeline` endpoint serves the timeline of the number of cases in each district[WIP].
 An example response format: